kili/help.kili.io/README.md

 3. Add, commit and push your changes.
 4. Send us a pull request.
 5. ????
-6. Profit!!!11 .....Seriously!
-We will pay you 50 USD for each UNIQUE, <a href="https://wiki.openstack.org/wiki/Documentation/Conventions target="_blank" >HIGH QUALITY</a> article.)
+6. Profit!!!!11 .....(We will pay you 50 USD for each UNIQUE, <a href="https://wiki.openstack.org/wiki/Documentation/Conventions" target="_blank" >HIGH QUALITY</a> article.)

-We look forward to including your content.<br>
+We look forward to including your content.

 Cheers and enjoy contributing!

-Kili Team